jant1012/StudentsControl/README.md

-## Student Control using MongoDB as database
+## Student Control using MongoDB as database and Swagger.